tripal/tripal/docs/user_guide/content_types/cleaning_orphans.rst

 Handling Orphaned Entities
 ==========================
 It is common for site developers to work directly with Chado, especially as they become more familiar with it.
-And sometimes, there may purpsefully or accidentally remove data that is published in Tripal.
+And sometimes, they may purposefully or accidentally remove data from Chado that is utilized by published Tripal entities.
 This results in an entity being "orphaned".
 The entity will still have a page on the website but the data about that entity is no longer available.
 If this occurs you can easily remove published entities that are "orphaned" by navigating to **Administer > Tripal Content Types** and clicking the **Unpublish Orphaned Content** link.
 The following page appears.

 .. image:: cleaning_orphans.1.png